-The updated resource estimate will be included in the Company's PEA which, in accordance with NI 43-101, the Company plans to file on SEDAR at www.sedar.com within 45 days of its press release dated April 15, 2020.
+The updated resource estimate is included in the Company's PEA which, in accordance with NI 43-101, the Company filed on SEDAR at www.sedar.com on June 24, 2020.
 The PEA was prepared in accordance with NI 43-101 by MineFill Services Inc. of Seattle, WA with other contributors including RPA (per above), and One-Eighty Consulting Group (environmental, permitting and social).